 Kim keeps total control through lies, fear, and facades

-The regime recognizes that total power is black and white and there’s a thin line separating control and resistance.
+The regime recognizes that total power is black and white, and that there’s a thin line separating control and resistance.
 So they will do everything they can to keep that grip on the country.

 Other communist dictatorships fell because the people inside knew what life was like on the outside.
 Friends of mine who were teenagers in East Berlin during the 1980s could hear rap music and see people wearing blue jeans across the wall.
 That type of osmosis envy lead to change in almost every 20th century example.